 A Gentle Philosophy

 I believe new parents know more than they realize.
 That warm, fuzzy feeling that you get when you look at your baby is there for a reason—-to guide you.
 A baby’s instinct is to survive and a mother’s instinct is to hold and attend to her baby.
 Our society has strayed from this type of attentive parenting to that of trying to fit babies into our adult world.
-One problem—-a baby is not yet equipped to regulate their emotions or soothe themselves but, in fact, the opposite is true.
-They need to learn this world from the safe haven of a caregiver’s arms.
+One problem—-a baby is not yet equipped to regulate their emotions or soothe themselves.
+They need to learn the world from the safe haven of a caregiver’s arms.
 Being close and feeling secure promotes neurological development by decreasing stress.

 How often do we hear this from the well-intentioned: “Put that baby on a schedule” or “That baby is just feeding for comfort” or “Your baby is using you as a pacifier”.
 All of these things go against our instincts but we give in because “I’m a new parent and I’m unsure of myself”.
 Don’t these pieces of advice go against our instincts?
 Why are we trying to extinguish our baby’s instinct for survival?